有即是無 Existence is instantly nonexistence

 Those who see into No-thought have their senses cleansed of defilements.
 Those who see into No-thought are moving towards Buddha-wisdom.
 Those who see into No-thought are known to be with the Dharma.
 Those who see into No-thought are furnished at once with merits as numerous as the sands of the Ganges.
 Those who see into No-thought are able to create all kinds of things.
 Those who see into No-thought embrace all things within themselves.

-“While I subsisted in the ground, in the bottom, in the river and fount of Godhead, no one asked me where I was going or what I was doing: there was no one to ask me.
-When I was flowing all creatures spake God.
-If I am asked, Brother Eckhart, when came ye out of your home (the Godhead), then I must [ever] have been within.
-Even so do all creatures speak God.
-And why do they not speak the Godhead?
-Everything in the Godhead is one, and of that there is nothing to be said.
-God works, the Godhead does no work, there is nothing to do; in it is no activity.
-It never envisaged any work.
-God and Godhead are as different as active and inactive.
-On my return to the Godhead, where I am formless, my breaking through will be far nobler than my coming out.
-I alone take all creatures out of their senses into my mind and make them one in me.
-When I go back into the ground, into the depths, into the wellspring of the Godhead, no one will ask me whence I came or whither I went.
-No one missed me: God passes away.”
-(Suzuki, 1957, p.
-12; from Evans, p.
-143)
+When I subsisted in the ground, in the bottom, in the river and fount of Godhead, no one asked me where I was going or what I was doing: there was no one to ask me.
+When I flowed forth, all creatures said ‘God’.
+If anyone asked me,’ Brother Eckhart, when did you leave your home?’, then I was in there.
+That is [why] all creatures speak of God.
+And why do they not speak of the Godhead?
+Everything that is in the Godhead is one, and of that there is nothing to be said.
+God works, the Godhead does no work: there is nothing to for it to do; there is no activity in it.
+It never glimpsed any work.
+God and Godhead are distinguished by working and not-working.
+When I return to God, if I do not remain there, my breakthrough will be far nobler than my emanation.
+I alone bring all creatures out of their reason into my reason, so that they are one with me.
+When I enter the ground, the bottom, the river and fount of the Godhead, no one will ask me whence I came or where I have been.
+No one missed me, for there God is undone.
+(Sermon Fifty Six, “Fear not those who would kill the body, for they cannot kill the soul”, Walshe, p.
+81)

 The time will come when your mind will suddenly come to a stop like an old rat who finds itself cornered.
 Then there will be a plunging into the unknown with the cry, “Ah, this!”
 When this cry is uttered you have discovered yourself.
 You find at the same time that all the teachings of the ancient worthies expounded in the Buddhist Tripitaka, the Taoist scriptures and the Confucian classics are no more than commentaries upon your own sudden cry, “Ah, this!”
 (Suzuki, 1953, p.
 102)